ABIY-ALT/loanflow/USER_MANUAL.md

 - **Take Action:** To make a decision, click the **"Review & Process"** button.
 This takes you to the loan's detail page, where you have two primary options:
     - **Approve & Promote:** If the work is satisfactory, you can promote the loan to the next stage in its workflow.
     - **Return for Rework:** If you find issues or missing information, you can return the case to the assigned staff with a note explaining the required corrections.

+---

+## 8. Unassigned Cases Queue

+The **Unassigned Cases Queue** is a crucial page for department managers.
+It lists all loan requests that have been routed to your department but have not yet been assigned to a specific staff member for processing.

+- **Assignment Hub:** This page acts as the central hub for incoming work for your department.
+It's your responsibility to assign these cases to your team members.
+- **Case Details:** For each unassigned case, you can see the customer's name, loan number, the current stage, and the date it was last updated.
+Urgent cases are flagged for immediate attention.
+- **Assign Staff:** To assign a loan, click the **"View & Assign Staff"** button.
+This will take you to the loan's detail page, where you can use the "Edit / Assign" functionality to delegate the task to one or more members of your team.

+This queue ensures that no loan request sits idle and that work is distributed efficiently within each department.